Articles

 Inference cost compression: Starting in early 2026, Chinese inference infrastructure providers like SiliconFlow have slashed API pricing for Qwen3 and DeepSeek models by 60–80%.
 This trend is likely to continue through H2, reshaping the “build vs. buy” calculus for high-volume applications.

 Enterprise-grade compliance layers maturing: Kimi, MiniMax, and Doubao (ByteDance) are shifting from research-oriented APIs toward production-ready enterprise contracts.
-If you’re benchmarking Chinese AI tools competitively, pay close attention to SLA terms, data residency commitments, and support structures—not just benchmark scores.
+If you’re evaluating Chinese AI tools competitively, pay close attention to SLA terms, data residency guarantees, and support structures—not just benchmark scores.

 A Practical 30-Minute/Week Tracking Routine

-For developers who don’t need daily AI news—but do need reliable, up-to-date awareness of China’s AI landscape—here’s a streamlined weekly routine:
+For developers who don’t need daily AI news—but do need to stay meaningfully informed about China’s AI landscape—here’s a realistic weekly workflow:

 Monday (10 minutes): Scan the RadarAI China AI Updates weekly tracker for developments from the past 7 days.
 This surfaces the most developer-relevant updates: new model releases, API changes, and corporate signals.
 Flag anything requiring further verification.